Authentication Emails That Don't Break Login Flows

 No. Token generation is your responsibility — use a cryptographically secure method such as HMAC-SHA256 or a TOTP library.
 MultiMail handles delivery only.
 You own the secret material, expiry logic, and single-use enforcement.
 MultiMail never stores the raw token value.

-Sends with priority: 'high' skip standard queue processing.
-In typical conditions, high-priority messages are handed off to the recipient's MX within 3–5 seconds of the API call.
+Authentication sends are handled as first-class transactional messages.
+In typical conditions, messages are handed off to the recipient's MX within 3–5 seconds of the API call.
 Actual inbox arrival depends on the recipient's mail server.
 For 10-minute token windows, this is well within tolerance.

 Can I send from my own domain instead of multimail.dev?